-Liverpool FC today announced that solid progress continued to be made as it filed its financial results for the 10-month period from 1 August 2011 to 31 May 2012.
+Liverpool Football Club today announced that solid progress continues to be made as it filed its financial results for the year to May 31, 2013.

 Revenue increased by nine per cent to £206.1million and external debt decreased by 29 per cent to £45.1million.

 Since Fenway Sports Group (FSG) completed its takeover of Liverpool FC in October 2010, revenue has steadily increased year on year and external debt has decreased overall by nearly £200million.
 During this reporting period, FSG injected £46.8million to fully repay a historic stadium loan facility.